Employment Discrimination Attorney in Washington D.C. & Alexandria, VA

 - Age Discrimination Act of 1967 protects employees age 40 and older from age-based employment discrimination.
 This act does allow employers to favor older workers based on age, even if the decision adversely affects younger workers.
 Employers may ask job applicants for their age or date of birth, but may not use that information in any discriminatory way.

 - The Older Workers Benefit Protection Act of 1990 amends the Age Discrimination Act of 1967 to prohibit employers from denying benefits to employees over age 40.
 Because the cost of providing benefits for older employees costs more than providing benefits for younger employees, the act provides that, in limited circumstances, an employer may reduce an employee’s benefits based on their age, but only if the cost of providing the reduced benefits to the older employee is the same as the cost of providing benefits to a younger employee.

 - The Family Medical Leave Act gives employees the right to take up to 12 weeks of non-paid leave to care for a family member during a calendar year, or up to 26 weeks of leave to care for a military service member with a serious illness or injury.

 - The Genetic Information Nondiscrimination Act of 2008 prevents your employer from discriminating against you based on your genetic information.
 Your employer cannot make employment decisions based on genetic information, and they cannot request, require, or purchase current or potential employees’ genetic information.

-In Virginia, the Virginia Human Rights Act prohibits employers from discriminating against you based on your race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, or disability.
+In Alexandria, VA, the Alexandria, VA Human Rights Act prohibits employers from discriminating against you based on your race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, or disability.